marmitar/vkPost/README.md

 #### Will you support the Steam Deck
 Yes, I am working on a way to get it to work on steam deck.
 Check for updates in releases.
 #### Will you add  Wayland support?
-I will look into it.
+Yes I am working on a way.
 In the meantime if anyone wants to add it, they are free to contribute.
 #### Will there be a GUI in the future?
 Not for this project, but if anyone wants to make one they are free to.
 #### Can you make reshade shaders work?